opscale-co/nova-catalogs/README.md

 ## Usage

-Click on the ":package_name" menu item in your Nova app to see the tool provided by this package.
+You will see a “Catalogs” item in your menu by default.
+You can add new catalogs using this CRUD.

 ## Testing